hashicorp/terraform-provider-aws/website/docs/r/customerprofiles_profile.html.markdown

 ## Attribute Reference

-This resource exports the following attribute in addition to the arguments above:
+This resource exports the following attributes in addition to the arguments above:

 * `id` - The identifier of the Customer Profiles Profile.